Absenteeism Rates on the Decline

 SOCIOECONOMIC DETAIL

-The rate of chronic absenteeism among students who are socioeconomically disadvantaged is higher than that of students who are not socioeconomically disadvantaged (39.3% vs. 22.8%).
+Three quarters of students in San Bernardino County are identified as socioeconomically disadvantaged, and these students are more likely to be chronically absent.
+The rate of chronic absenteeism among students in San Bernardino County who are socioeconomically disadvantaged is higher than that of students who are not socioeconomically disadvantaged (28% vs. 13%), mirroring the statewide pattern.

 STUDENTS WHO ARE SOCIOECONOMICALLY DISADVANTAGED ARE MORE LIKELY TO BE CHRONICALLY ABSENT